 - First and foremost, the organization and its authenticity.

-Decentralized insurances are nothing but a smart upgrade to your traditional insurances.
+Decentralized insurances are nothing but a smart upgrade to your traditional insurance.
 It is always wise to have an extra layer of security, guarding your system.
-When paired with the right measures, such as audits and bounty programs, they make your system foolproof and resistant to hackers.
+The right measures, such as audits and bounty programs, make your system foolproof and resistant to hackers.

 All this discussion has led us to the conclusion that securing a blockchain or decentralized application is not impossible.
 It only requires smart decision-making capabilities, where one must know the ins and outs of the system and should be able to understand their project needs.

-As critical and efficient as these measures may be, one must put thorough care and focus while the development of the application and even during the maintenance phase.
-These measures when employed will only work upon the initial codebase and make it stronger and more rigorous.
+As critical and efficient as these measures may be, one must put thorough care and focus while developing the application and even during the maintenance phase.
+These measures when employed will only work on the initial codebase and make it stronger and more rigorous.

 We’ve laid out the options in front of you, it’s you who has to decide what your project requires!

-ImmuneBytes is a Blockchain security firm that employs the industry’s best tools and practices to provide a comprehensive security audit service.
-We have a team of robust and experienced security professionals who are adept at their niches and provide you with a quality service.
+ImmuneBytes is a Blockchain security audit firm that employs the industry’s best tools and practices to provide a comprehensive smart contract audit service.
+We have a team of robust and experienced security professionals who are adept at their niches and provide you with quality service.
 We have worked on 165+ projects spread across the world on different Blockchain frameworks with some of the industry’s top firms and we continue to unfold the decentralized movement.

 We are also providing consultancy, coming up with a bug bounty platform, and also an insurance product to provide our clients with a hassle-free security product catalog.
 Stay tuned.

 - WHAT SMART CONTRACT AUDIT CAN DO FOR YOUR BUSINESS?